jefftranter/6800/sbc/software/README.md

 FANTOM II Monitor (ACIA):

-This is a version of the FANTOM II montor above that uses the ACIA for serial i/o.
+This is a version of the FANTOM II monitor above that uses the ACIA for serial i/o.

 Set jumpers for ACIA serial interface, set serial port settings to